bnb-chain/greenfield-whitepaper/part3.md

    shift this piece of data.

-10. Once the cooling-off period time expires, this data availability can be challenged again, if this piece of data is still unavailable, the SP would be slashed again.
+10. Once the cooling-off period time expires, this data availability can be challenged again if this piece of data is still unavailable, the SP would be slashed again.

 ## 20 Storage Transactions